sf-sea-lions-2015/javascript-todos-1-0-core-features-challenge-1/README.md

 # JavaScript Todos

 ## Learning Competencies

-* Write a function that returns an object with todo list funtionality.
+* Write a function that returns an object with todo list functionality.
 * Implement an API in plain JavaScript

 ## Summary

-This challenge should be done entierly in the JavaScript console within the chrome developer tools.
+This challenge should be done entirely in the JavaScript console within the chrome developer tools.

 This challenge is based on the ruby todos challenge in phase 1